In the Spotlight

 Is it Time?
 Colon Cancer Screening

 Guaiac-based fecal occult blood test (gFOBT) uses the chemical guaiac to detect blood in the stool.
 It’s done once a year.
 You’ll receive a test kit from your doctor.
-You’ll obtain a small amount of stool at home and then return the test kit to your doctor.
+You’ll obtain a small amount of stool at home and return the test kit as instructed.
+(If positive, you would need to have a colonoscopy).

-During a flexible sigmoidoscopy exam, your doctor will put a short, thin, flexible, lighted tube into your rectum.
-The doctor checks for polyps or cancer inside the rectum and lower third of the colon.
-It should be done every 5 years, or every 10 years, based on your doctor’s recommendation, with a FIT every year.
+During a flexible sigmoidoscopy exam, your provider will put a short, thin, flexible, lighted tube into your rectum—the provider checks for polyps or cancer inside the rectum and lower third of the colon.
+Based on your provider's recommendation, it should be done every five years or every ten years with a FIT.

 A colonoscopy is similar to a flexible sigmoidoscopy.
-The doctor uses a long, thin, flexible, lighted tube to check for polyps or cancer inside the rectum and the entire colon.
-Your doctor can find and remove most polyps and some cancers.
+The provider uses a long, thin, flexible, lighted tube to check for polyps or cancer inside the rectum and the entire colon.
+Your provider can find and remove most polyps and some cancers.
 Colonoscopies are used as a follow-up test if anything unusual is found during one of the other screening tests.
-It should be done every 10 years (for people who do not have an increased risk of colorectal cancer).
+It should be done every ten years (for people who do not have an increased risk of colorectal cancer).

 Please vote in our unscientific poll.
 All responses are anonymous.